owolfdev/simple-mdx-blog/README.md

 3. **Continuous Deployment**:
    - Set up continuous deployment so that every push to your repository automatically updates your live blog.

-### Conclusion

-By following these steps, you will have a static MDX blog running on Next.js 14.
-The key is to effectively manage your MDX files and ensure they are rendered correctly on your Next.js pages.
-The combination of MDX for content and Next.js for rendering provides a powerful and flexible blogging platform.